mysterious-coding/base_entranced/README.md

 2 = any player on defense is prevented from calling up the lift if any player on offense is nearby ("nearby" is defined as between the boxes in the middle of the hangar and the lift).
 Returns to normal behavior after the hangar objective is completed.

-3 = use both 1 and 2 methods. (suggested setting for pug servers)
+3 = use both 1 and 2 methods.

-4 = use both 1 and 2 methods, plus completely prevent defense from calling up the lift once the infirmary has been breached by the offense. (suggested setting for public servers)
+4 = use both 1 and 2 methods, plus, after the infirmary has been breached, only allow the defense to call the lift up once within 15 seconds of the infirmary breach. (default setting)

+####`/g_antiHothInfirmaryLiftLame`
+0 = normal behavior for Hoth infirmary "short" lift (default JK3)

+1 = defense cannot call the "short" lift up with the top button; they must use the lower button

 ####`/g_antiLaming`
 0 = no anti-laming provisions (default JK3, suggested setting for pug servers)